01Profile 02Three pillars 03Selected work 04Ventures 05Values 06The inner work 07Beyond the work 08Say hello

 Co-founder · Nairobi — Kigali

-AI engineering and AI training for East African enterprises: production AI pilots (mobile-money fraud agents, regulatory pipelines), a 10-day AI readiness intensive, and fractional AI leadership.
+AI discovery and delivery for businesses worldwide: a 10-minute assessment that maps practical AI opportunities, exact tools, costs, and time savings; production pilots; a 10-day team intensive; and fractional AI leadership.
 An Anthropic partner — among the first in Africa.
-From AI curiosity to a board-ready pilot in two weeks.
+From AI curiosity to a measurable, production-ready system.

 Phoenix KE Analytics